 1 Witch.
 Where hast thou been, sister?

 2 Witch.
 Killing swine.

 3 Witch.
 Sister, where thou?

 1 Witch.
 A sailor's wife had chestnuts in her lap,

-And mounched, and mounched, and mounched.
+And munched, and munched, and munched.
 Give me, quoth I.

-Arint thee, witch! the rump-fed runnion cries.
+Aroint thee, witch! the rump-fed runnion cries.

 Her husband's to Aleppo gone, master of the Tiger.

 But in a sieve I'll thither sail

 And like a rat without a tail

 I'll do, I'll do and I'll do.

 2 Witch.
 I'll give thee a wind.

 1 Witch.
 Th'art kind.

 3 Witch.
 And I another.

 1 Witch.
 I myself have all the other,

 And the very ports they blow,

 All the quarters that they know

 In the shipman's card.

 I'll drain him dry as hay.

 Sleep shall neither night nor day

 Hang upon his penthouse lid.

 He shall live a man forbid.

-Weary sevenights, nine times nine,
+Weary sennights, nine times nine,

 Shall he dwindle, peak and pine.

 Though his bark cannot be lost,

 Yet it shall be tempest-tossed. --

 Look what I have.

 2 Witch.
-Show me.

-3 Witch.
-Show me.
+Show me, show me.

 1 Witch.
 Here I have a pilot's thumb,

 Wrecked as homeward he did come.

-3 Witch.
-A drum, a drum!

-Macbeth doth come.

-1 Witch.
-The weird sisters, hand in hand,

-2 Witch.
-Posters of the sea and land,

-3 Witch.
-Thus do go about, about.

-1 Witch.
-Thrice to thine, --

-2 Witch.
-And thrice to mine, --

-3 Witch.
-And thrice again -- to make up nine.

-1 Witch.
-Peace -- the charm's wound up.